House of Guise: French Wars of Religion

-In 1566, the crown forced Charles at Moulins to make the kiss of peace with Coligny to end their feud, Henry refused to attend.
+In 1566, the crown forced Charles at Moulins to make the kiss of peace with Coligny to end their feud, but Henry refused to attend.
 He would also challenge Coligny and Anne de Montmorency to duels, but they rebuffed his attempts.
 No longer welcome at court, he and his brother Charles, Duke of Mayenne decided to crusade against the Ottoman Empire in Hungary.
 In September 1568, he reached his majority, just as Charles returned to the centre of French politics with his readmission to the Privy Council.
 No sooner had he returned to the council than he began leading the war party to break off the Peace of Longjumeau, which would be annulled shortly thereafter and started the Third French War of religion.
 He would fight at Jarnac, Moncontour and defend Poitiers from a siege by Coligny.
 By the termination of the third war, the Guise would once more find themselves in disgrace from court due both to their hawkish policy and Henry's affair with Margaret de Valois.

-Having returned to favour, Henry helped plan the assassination of Coligny, a final culmination of his feud that would spiral into the St. Bartholomew's Day Massacre of the Huguenots in 1572.
+Having returned to favour, Henry helped plan the assassination of Coligny, the final culmination of his feud that would spiral into the St. Bartholomew's Day Massacre of the Huguenots in 1572.
 In 1576, frustrated with the Politiques' direction of the government of Henri III, Guise would be instrumental in the formation of the Catholic League.
 The death of the royal heir presumptive, Francis, Duke of Anjou, in 1584, which made the Protestant King Henry of Navarre the heir to the French throne, led to a new civil war, the War of the Three Henries, with King Henry III of France, Henry of Navarre and Henry of Guise fighting for control of France.
 Guise began the war by declaring the unacceptability of Navarre as King of France and controlled the powerful Catholic League, which soon forced the French king to follow in his wake.
 In 1588 Guise, with Spanish support, instigated a revolt against the king, took control of the city of Paris and became the de facto ruler of France.

-After an apparent reconciliation between the French King and the Duke, King Henry III had both the Duke of Guise and his brother, Louis of Lorraine, Cardinal of Guise (1555–1588), murdered in December 1588 during a meeting in the Royal Chateau at Blois.
-Thle leadership of the Catholic League fell to their brother, Charles of Lorraine, Duke of Mayenne, the commander of the armed forces of the Catholic League.
+After an apparent reconciliation between the French king and the Duke, King Henry III had both the Duke of Guise and his brother, Louis of Lorraine, Cardinal of Guise (1555–1588), murdered in December 1588 during a meeting in the Royal Chateau at Blois.
+The leadership of the Catholic League fell to their brother, Charles of Lorraine, Duke of Mayenne, the commander of the armed forces of the Catholic League.